EdulaneDotCo/Python-Deep-Learning-AI-ML/README.md

 Explore the boundaries of Python as you journey through 90 comprehensive sessions tailored for mastering machine learning and AI.
 From foundational Python skills to advanced deep learning techniques, this program offers a structured path to expertise, blending theory with hands-on practice.
 Designed to prepare you for real-world challenges in data science, each session is meticulously crafted with clear objectives, detailed topics, practical exercises, and expert insights.
 Embark on this transformative learning experience to empower your career in the dynamic fields of AI and machine learning.

+**Prerequisites for this program include:**
+- Basic programming knowledge (preferably in Python)
+- Familiarity with fundamental concepts in mathematics (algebra, statistics)
+- Interest and motivation to learn machine learning and AI **concepts**

+---

 ## Table of Contents
 - [Comprehensive Python Training for AI and Machine Learning: 90 Sessions of Excellence](#comprehensive-python-training-for-ai-and-machine-learning-90-sessions-of-excellence)
   - [Table of Contents](#table-of-contents)